 30. Prove you’re worth trusting

 You must believe that what you’re selling is worth buying (otherwise, why are you selling it?).
-Any marketing material that you create has to be part of an effort to help people find what they need.
+Any marketing material you create must be part of an effort to help people find what they need.
 Which, naturally, may be exactly what you have to offer.

 9 ways to optimise your content for lead generation